-Every day at work I see the frustration on job seekers’ faces.
-The job seekers are not outwardly emotional, but I know they’re struggling with a very difficult situation.
-Some are beyond frustrated; they’re searching for answers.
+As someone who’s on the front-line of helping job seekers gain employment, I see the frustration on their faces.
+Most are stoic and not outwardly emotional, but I know they’re struggling with a very difficult situation.
+Some are beyond frustrated; they’re bordering on hopelessness, wondering how they’ll land their next job.

-There’s a mindset job seekers need to adopt.
-They need to believe that, through their actions, they can positively affect their job search.
-To do this they need to practice the art of persuasion.
+I’ve learned throughout the years that there’s a mindset job seekers need to adopt.
+They need to believe that, through their mental preparation and subsequent actions, they can positively affect their job search.
+A critical aspect of their success is practicing the art of persuasion.

 - Social Proof

-Social proof is creating a strong personal online brand, which can be seen by thousands of people.
+Social proof is key to creating a strong personal online brand, which can be seen by thousands of people.
 Some job seekers have the misconception that posting updates 10 times a day on LinkedIn is effective social proof.
 It’s not.
-However, posting fewer quality updates is the ticket.
+Posting fewer quality updates is the ticket.

-Social proof is becoming increasingly more important to job seekers, as employers are primarily looking for talent on LinkedIn, or Facebook and Twitter for any alarming signs.
-When I tell job seekers this in my workshops, some of them express looks of concern on their face.
-They have no social proof.
+Social proof is becoming increasingly more important for job seekers, as employers are primarily looking for talent on LinkedIn, Facebook and even Twitter.
+When I tell job seekers this in my webinars, some of them express looks of concern on their face because they have no social proof.

 Consistency and Commitment

-People follow the advice of experts when what they’re writing, speaking, or curating is relevant to them.
-Therefore it’s essential that you know your audience well.
-Once you, as a job seeker, become known as an expert or “authority,” your words will be respected.
+People are more likely to follow the advice of experts when what they’re writing, speaking, or curating is relevant to them.
+Once again homework is key because it’s essential that you know your audience well.
+Once you, as a job seeker, become known as an expert or “authority,” what you share will carry more weight.

 The less there is of something, the more desirable the object is.
-This doesn’t only apply to iPhones when they first hit the market.
-If you possess a talent that employers are hard to come by, you will persuade them because your talents are scarce.
+This doesn’t only apply to iPhone upgrades when they first hit the market.
+If you possess a talent, or a skill set, that employers find hard to come by, you will persuade them because you’re a scarce resource.
+You need to help them realize if they don’t hire you, they’re missing out and might be worse off for the decision.

-You don’t have to be a rocket scientist, though.
-I think of job seekers who have it all; the required job-related skills, as well as emotional intelligence.
-The combination of these is often scarce.
+I think of job seekers who have the sought after job-related skills, as well as emotional intelligence, as an example of scarcity.
 If you can persuade employers that you are the full package, your chances of landing a desired job are greater.

 When job seekers use persuasion, they control their destiny.
 Their situation may seem dire, but it can be turned around.
 If you’re struggling with unemployment, look at the six principles and see which ones you must improve.